OpenOCL/openocl.github.io/_api/ocl_variable.md

   - content: 'Alternative syntax: var(<span class="arg">dim1</span>,<span class="arg">dim2</span>,<span class="arg">dim3</span>) Gets a slice of a variable.
 You can slice a variable the same way as you would index a matrix in Matlab/Octave which means linear indexing is also possible.'
     name: "slice"
     parameters:
       - content: "indizes for the first dimension.
-The indizes can be scalar, integer arrays, or you can use : and end."
+The indizes can be scalar, integer arrays, or you can use : or end."
         name: "dim1"
         type: "int, :, end"
       - content: "indizes for the second dimension.
-The indizes can be scalar, integer arrays, or one of: 'all', ':', 'end'."
+The indizes can be scalar, integer arrays, or you can use : or end."
         name: "dim2"
         type: "int, :, end, optional"
       - content: "indizes for the third dimension.
-The indizes can be scalar, integer arrays, or one of: 'all', ':', 'end'."
+The indizes can be scalar, integer arrays, or you can use : or end."
         name: "dim3"
         type: "int, :, end, optional"
     return: ~